System guidance for the implementation of framework host management

 The accreditation programme

-There will be two accreditation processes introduced: one for framework host accreditation and one for framework category accreditation.
-These will have different process, as outlined below:
+The accreditation process is in two stages: one for framework host accreditation, which was concluded in January 2024, and one for framework sub-category accreditation.
+These have different process, as outlined below:

 Framework host accreditation

-The framework host accreditation will begin with self-accreditation across the 18 current framework standards.
+The framework host accreditation assessed organisations against 18 framework and commercial standards.

 Using accredited framework hosts

-With effect from the point at which the accredited framework host list is published on the NHS England website, as an NHS buyer when selecting procurement framework(s) as their purchasing route(s) for goods, services, or works, NHS England will expect NHS buyers to only procure through a framework operated by an accredited framework host if the relevant goods, services, or works are available via that route.
+With effect from 1 April 2024, as an NHS buyer when selecting procurement framework(s) as their purchasing route(s) for goods, services, or works, NHS England will expect NHS buyers to only procure through a framework operated by an accredited framework host if the relevant goods, services, or works are available via that route.

 List of accredited framework hosts

-The host organisations who have been accredited in the first wave of the framework host accreditation process are:
+The host organisations who have been accredited are:

 1. Countess of Chester